 *Airport Rail Link

 Currently there are two routes, the Sukhumvit Line and the Silom Line, which cover much of the central city and its many commercial, residential and tourist areas.
-The trains run daily between 06:00 and 24:00 with frequent services, about every 5 minutes.
+The trains run daily between 06:00 am and 24:00 with frequent services, about every 5 minutes.
 The fare is based on the distance traveled.

 Simply tell your driver where you want to go, negotiate a price, strap on your helmet (if available) and away you go.
 Although a lot of fun and very efficient, be warned that the driving style and speed of your motorcycle taxi may not be what you’re used to back home, so exercise this transportation option with care.

 Boats are a great way to get around the famous Riverside area of Bangkok with its many historical monuments, temples and architecture.
 They’re also great for exploring the khlongs (canals) for a glimpse of Bangkok from yesteryear.
 Several kinds of boats (express boats, river taxis and long tail boats) run up and down the Chao Phraya River, connecting with the local suburbs on the Thonburi side and along the river, while ferries can be used to cross the river at various points.

 River taxis operate up and down the river, the Chao Phraya Express Boat Company has many boat lines and the tourist boat is probably your best option, stopping wherever you request and provides access to attractions like Wat Arun (the Temple of Dawn), the Grand Palace, Wat Po and the Royal Barge Museum.
 The Sathorn Pier is right in front of the Saphan Taksin BTS Skytrain Station.
 Fares are cheap and differ by distance and boat types, Baht 10 to 100.